radius-project/bicep-types-aws/artifacts/bicep/aws/aws.rds/default/types.md

 The minimum capacity must be less than or equal to the maximum capacity.
 * **SecondsUntilAutoPause**: int: The time, in seconds, before an Aurora DB cluster in serverless mode is paused.

+## ServerlessV2ScalingConfiguration
+### Properties
+* **MaxCapacity**: int: The maximum number of Aurora capacity units (ACUs) for a DB instance in an Aurora Serverless v2 cluster.
+You can specify ACU values in half-step increments, such as 40, 40.5, 41, and so on.
+The largest value that you can use is 128.
+* **MinCapacity**: int: The minimum number of Aurora capacity units (ACUs) for a DB instance in an Aurora Serverless v2 cluster.
+You can specify ACU values in half-step increments, such as 8, 8.5, 9, and so on.
+The smallest value that you can use is 0.5.

 ## Tag
 ### Properties
 * **Key**: string (Required): The key name of the tag.
 You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
 You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.